Last Update: 2/10/20

 From the evidence, the trial court found that the landlord failed to keep the security deposit in a separate account according to Florida Statute 83.49(1).
 Since it was not segregated, the trial judge ruled it was legally not a “security deposit” but instead “advance rent” paid by the DePierros and by keeping it, the landlord was guilty of unjust enrichment.

-The tricky part in this case: most tenants don’t pay for the entire year’s rent in one check, like this family did.
+The tricky part in this case: most tenants don’t pay for the entire year’s rent in one check as this family did.
 This made a difference in their case on appeal.

 POINT: Under certain circumstances, like the DePierro case, the tenant can get their security deposit back if the landlord cannot prove that the security deposit was kept in a separate account as required by Florida law.
 The argument is that the landlord cannot “unjustly enrich” him or herself with the tenant’s security deposit money.

 4. Procedure for Security Deposit to be Returned to Tenant

 In most Florida leases, there are typically provisions that outline the procedures for the return of the security deposit to the tenant.
 If the lease doesn’t give details on how the security deposit is to be returned, then Florida Statute 83.49 should be read to understand how this should happen.

 However, if the landlord decides to make a claim against the deposit, then he or she has 30 days to give the tenant proper legal notice (in writing and sent by certified mail) that he or she is making a claim against the money.
 The notice must provide details, and the landlord has to follow the language of Florida Statute 83.49(3)(a).